klassijs/klassi-js/README.md

---reportName <optional>             name of what the report would be called i.e. 'Automated Test' --remoteService <optional>          which remote driver service, if any, should be used e.g. browserstack --extraSettings <optional>          further piped configs split with pipes --baselineImageUpdate               automatically update the baseline image after a failed comparison. defaults to false --browserOpen                       this leaves the browser open after the session completes, useful when debugging test. defaults to false
+--reportName <optional>             name of what the report would be called i.e. 'Automated Test' --remoteService <optional>          which remote driver service, if any, should be used e.g. browserstack --extraSettings <optional>          further piped configs split with pipes --updateBaselineImages              automatically update the baseline image after a failed comparison or new images --wdProtocol                        the switch to change the browser option from using devtools to webdriver --browserOpen                       this leaves the browser open after the session completes, useful when debugging test. defaults to false', false
 --dlink                             the switch for projects with their test suite, within a Test folder of the repo --dryRun                            the effect is that Cucumber will still do all the aggregation work of looking at your feature files, loading your support code etc but without actually executing the tests
---useProxy                          this is in-case you need to use the proxy server while testing --reportBackup                      This is to clear the "reports" folder & keep the record in back-up folder,default value is false.
+--utam                              this launches the compiler for salesforce scripts --useProxy                          this is in-case you need to use the proxy server while testing --reportBackup                      This is to clear the "reports" folder & keep the record in back-up folder,default value is false.
 While using this indicator, the name "reportBackup" needs to be added to the git ignore file
 --reportClear                       This is to clear the "reports" folder, default value is false